One-Day Hanoi Photo Tour

 Tour Summary

-• Duration: 1 day (dusk till dawn)
+• Duration: 1 day

 • Level of difficulty: easy

-• Group size: maximum 10 participants
+• Group size: max 6 participants

-• Tour starts & ends in Hanoi Old Quarter
+• Tour starts: 5:00 AM, Hanoi Old Quarter

 • Operated by Vietnam Photo Tours LLC